Matt Hancock under investigation for lobbying sleaze watchdog

 ’m A Celebrity ...
 Get Me Out Of Here! – though it is not clear whether the probe relates to this.

-A spokesperson for Matt Hancock said the alleged lobbying was a “misundstanding” and that he had only tried to provide evidence to the commissioner to help their investigation.
+A spokesperson for Matt Hancock said the alleged lobbying was a “misunderstanding” and that he had only tried to provide evidence to the commissioner to help their investigation.

 “Mr Hancock is shocked and surprised by the investigation.
 Far from lobbying the commissioner, Matt wrote to Mr Greenberg in good faith to offer some additional evidence that he thought was not only pertinent but helpful for an inquiry the Parliamentary Commissioner for Standards is currently conducting,” the spokesperson said.